dfelinto/blender-manual/manual/scene_layout/scene/properties.rst

    .. tip::

-      This can also be used in combination with :ref:`Linking to a Scene <data-system-linked-libraries-make-link>`, where one blend-file contains the environment, which can be reused in many places.
+      This can also be used in combination with :ref:`Linking to a Scene <bpy.ops.object.make_links_scene>`, where one blend-file contains the environment, which can be reused in many places.

 .. _scene-active-clip: